friedmanroy/friedmanroy.github.io/_BML/rec_1.md

 place: 2
 ---

 The distribution that is seen most often in ML (and statistics) is the Gaussian distribution, also called the _normal distribution_.
 The reason this distribution is so commonly used is because of two reasons: it is empirically observed in the wild many times and, perhaps more importantly, it is mathematically very simple to use the Gaussian distribution (we will see exactly how later on).
-This post will delve into the definition and properties of the Gaussian distribution.
+This post will delve into the definition and properties of the Gaussian distribution[^1].

 # Definition